BenLorantfy/nestjs-zod/README.md

 ### ZodDateString

 In HTTP, we always accept Dates as strings.
-But default Zod doesn't have methods to validate such type of strings. `ZodDateString` was created to address this issue.
+But default Zod only has validations for full date-time strings. `ZodDateString` was created to address this issue.

 ```ts
 // 1.
 Expect user input to be a "string" type